ConvexPi

 Using this as a course

 Each mission is designed to stand alone as a 1–2 hour lab session.
 For a semester course, Missions 1–3 work well as the first half with Missions 4–6 as the research project phase.
 Classroom cohorts give students a private leaderboard graded on OOS Sharpe — not in-sample performance.
+Each mission above carries its own Reading & references — the topic surveys and replications it draws on — to assign alongside the notebook.